 Tuthmosis II (1518-1504 BC; 4th Pharaoh of 18th dynasty): Married to half sister Hatshepsut, they reigned together for around 14 years.

 Hatshepsut (1498-1483 BC; 5th Pharaoh of the 18th dynasty): The “female Pharaoh” who “usurped” Thutmose III.
-Was the daughter of Pharaoh Thutmose I who drew Moses out of the Nile and later ruled as queen (Ex.
+This could have been the daughter of Thutmose I, who drew Moses out of the Nile and later ruled as queen (Ex.
 2:5).

 Thutmose III (1504-1450 BC; 6th Pharaoh of the 18th dynasty): Became Pharaoh as a young child.
 His stepmother Hatshepsut acted as regent for the young king.
 After her death he finally became ruler in his own right.
 Pharaoh of the oppression who tried to kill Moses and from whom Moses fled into Midian (Ex.
 2:15).